nic6911/Wavin-AHC-9000-mqtt/README.md

 This is a simple Esp8266 mqtt interface for Wavin AHC-9000/Jablotron AC-116, with the goal of being able to control this heating controller from a home automation system.
 The fork here is just an edit to fit a ESP-01 for which I have made a PCB giving a very compact unit.

 ## Hardware

+### Revision 1.0
 The AHC-9000 uses modbus to communicate over a half duplex RS422 connection.
 It has two RJ45 connectors for this purpose, which can both be used.
-The following schematic shows how to connect an Esp8266 to the AHC-9000:
+The following schematic shows how my board is constructed in rev 1.0
 ![Schematic](/electronics/schematic.png)